axilmar/xparserlib/readme.md

 While the [`parserlib`](https://github.com/axilmar/parserlib) library has achieved its purpose of providing a runtime-efficient modern parsing library, it is not compile-time friendly, due to excessive use of templates.

 Therefore, this library is also a recursive-descent library, based on the same principles as `parserlib`, but it avoids templates when it can, replacing it with polymorhic classes, in order to be compile-time-efficient.

+What this library does and `parserlib` also does:

+- use of c++ operators `(>>, |, *, +, -, &, !, ->*)` for grammar expressions.
+- support for strings, sets and ranges.
+- support for immediate left recursion.

+What this library doesn't do and `parserlib` does:

+- support for generic left recursion; only the immediate form is supported.
+- templates.